 When it comes to treating an addiction to opioids, like with oxycodone, professional help is especially needed.
 That’s because opioids have both an incredibly uncomfortable withdrawal process as well as a sky-high risk of relapse.
 Relapsing on opioids can be quite deadly.

 For most people, treatment can be broken down into two distinct and equally necessary phases: detoxification and rehabilitation.
 It’s important to recognize that while you may be tempted to stop treatment after detox or to skip it all together and go straight to rehab, each phase has its purpose during your recovery.

-And in order to get the absolute most out of your recovery, you simply must go through both.
+In order to get the absolute most out of your recovery, you simply must go through both.

-When Oxycodone is taken away from a physically dependent system, though, it needs to re-acclimate itself to working without the presence of this drug.
+When Oxycodone is taken away from a physically dependent system, it needs to re-acclimate itself to working without the presence of this drug.
 And that means reversing or finding new ways to cope with all of the physical changes that have taken place.

 Comfort is a major concern.
 Not only does a more comfortable experience help make the process less painful for the patient, but it also reduces the likelihood of relapsing as well.

 And since relapsing on opioids can end up being deadly, recovering addicts should only use the most successful methods of treating their addiction.

 Safety is also a critical issue during detox.
 While the symptoms of withdrawal for opioids aren’t directly fatal (like they can be with benzodiazepines and alcohol), they can still result in deadly complications without proper medical expertise.